 In 1745, Prince Charles Edward Stuart stayed at the Palace, passing through Linlithgow on his way to Edinburgh in his attempt to gain the throne of England as well as Scotland.
 Less than a year later, the Jacobite uprising had suffered a fatal blow at Culloden, Prince Charlie was on the run for his life, and Linlithgow was occupied by English troops under the notorious Duke of Cumberland.
 I can’t help hoping that the spirits of long-gone Scottish monarchs gave them some sleepless nights.
 Before they left Linlithgow for good, the soldiers apparently ‘forgot’ to put their fires out, leaving the flames to engulf the wonderful building and reduce it to a charred roofless shell.

-When we visited Linlithgow in April this year, it was definitely ‘out of season’ and we were the last visitors of the day; we had the place pretty much to ourselves, although there was a very helpful and knowledgeable attendant.
+When we visited Linlithgow in April 2011, it was definitely ‘out of season’ and we were the last visitors of the day; we had the place pretty much to ourselves, although there was a very helpful and knowledgeable guide.

 There’s definitely an atmosphere about Linlithgow, but it’s hard to capture the essence of what it would have looked like in its heyday.
 Blackened empty fireplaces on many levels mark the places where floors would have been, and dark stone staircases lead up and down in tight spirals to even darker chambers.

-This brings me to the ghosts of Linlithgow – we do like a good haunting!
+A place like Linlithgow must surely have at least one otherworldly resident – and, thank goodness, it does!
 Research tells me that the ghost of Queen Margaret has been glimpsed in her bower, the high turret where she watched for her husband’s return; and a ‘Blue Lady’ is often seen in April and September, crossing from the Palace entrance to the nearby church of St Michael.

 Whether or not you believe these tales, I’m not sure I’d be all that relaxed about spending a night within these cheerless walls.
 I see that organised ‘Fright Nights’ are being held at Linlithgow in October, but I expect there are a few actors on hand to add to the experience!